 HOME Investment Partnerships (HOME)

 HOME provides funds to strengthen public-private partnerships and expand the supply of decent, safe, sanitary, affordable housing with primary attention to rental housing for very low- and low-income families.
-The HOME program is administered by the Department of Planning and Development.
+The HOME program is administered by the Department of Housing.

 For additional information regarding HOME, please see HUD’s website.